1929 Market Crash

 Black Thursday: The Panic Begins

-The first major shock of the 1929 Market Crash occurred on October 24, 1929, a day that became known as Black Thursday.
-On that morning, investors began selling stocks in massive volumes.
-Prices dropped sharply as sellers overwhelmed buyers.
+The first major shock of the 1929 Stock Market Crash occurred on October 24, 1929—a day that became known as Black Thursday.
+It marked the moment when growing concerns finally turned into visible panic.

 Black Tuesday: The Collapse Accelerates